Opentrons/buildroot/README.md

 ## Adding Commits

-As a fork of the Buildroot project, commits and commit messages should stick to the conventions outlined in the Buildroot manual.
+Commits and commit messages should stick to the conventions outlined in the Buildroot manual.
 Changes to the build configuration should be documented in a commit message in the form of `configs/ot2_defconfig: select lib-foo`.
 Changes to available build packages should receive a commit message in the form of `package-name: (new,remove,update, etc.) package`.
+This is different from our other repos because this is not a monorepo of unrelated packages; it is a single repo that does one thing (provide overlays for system builds), and we don't use conventional-commits to generate changelogs or anything.

 Submitted pull requests should be made up of commits with messages that are suitable to be placed directly onto the head of `opentrons-develop`.
 Unlike the opentrons monorepo, we merge pull requests into this repository with a rebase merge instead of a squash merge.
 This means all commits will appear in the master branch once the PR is reviewed and accepted.